Install from Source

 The above instructions will satisfy a great number of ImageMagick users, but we suspect a few will have additional questions or problems to consider.
 For example, what does one do if ImageMagick fails to configure or compile?
 Or what if you don't have administrator privileges and what if you don't want to install ImageMagick in the default

 /../usr/local folder?
-You will find the answer to these questions, and more, in Advanced Unix Source Installation.
+You will find the answer to these questions, and more, in Advanced Linux Source Installation.

-Building ImageMagick source for Windows requires a modern version of Microsoft Visual Studio IDE.
+Building ImageMagick source for Windows can be done with a modern version of Microsoft Visual Studio IDE.
 Users have reported success with the Borland C++ compiler as well.
 If you don't have a compiler you can still install a self-installing binary release.

 Clone the Github repo:

 Next, launch your Visual Studio IDE and choose Open->Project.
-Select the configure workspace from the ImageMagick-7.0.7/VisualMagick/configure folder and press Open.
+Select the configure workspace from the ImageMagick-7.1.0/VisualMagick/configure folder and open configure.sln.
 Choose Build->Build Solution to compile the program and on completion run the program.

 Press Next and click on the multi-threaded static build.
-If you are using the Visual Studio 6.0 IDE, make sure no check is next to the Generate Visual Studio 7 format option.
 Now press, on Next twice and finally Finish.
 The configuration utility just created a workspace required to build ImageMagick from source.
-Choose Open->Project and select the VisualStaticMT workspace from the ImageMagick-7.0.7/VisualMagick/ folder.
+Choose Open->Project and select the VisualStaticMT workspace from the ImageMagick-7.1.0/VisualMagick/ folder.
 Finally, choose Build->Build Solution to compile and build the ImageMagick distribution.